 The role of INEDs is to bring an independent and objective view to the Board's deliberations and decisions.
-Professor Cheong Heon Yi is currently teaching financial accounting and reporting and financial statement analysis in the Accountancy Faculty of the City University of Hong Kong and Mr Tae Woong Kang is a CPA member of CPA Australia.
+Professor Cheong Heon Yi is experienced in teaching financial accounting and reporting and financial statement analysis in different universities and Mr Tae Woong Kang is a CPA member of CPA Australia.
 Dr Chan Yoo is running his own consultancy firm which has no business with the Group.
 The Board considers all of them to have profound professional qualifications and expertise in accounting and financial management so that they are of sufficient caliber and number for their independent views to carry weight.